wikivisor/mediawiki-pages-DynamicMenu/README.md

 * **UserFunctions** Provides `{{#ifsysop: ... }}`
 * **PageExchange** or **PagePort** for importing content

+The package is designed to work with the **Vector** sidebar.
+The work with other skins featuring a sidebar may require ajustments to the package CSS, JS and/or HTML.

 # Setup

 ## Create a custom namespace